-Polarising as he may be, the entire Kanye West mythology from music to fashion and beyond is material which has long been ripe for a retrospective examination.
+Polarising as he may be, the entire Kanye West mythology from music to fashion and beyond is material that has long been ripe for a retrospective examination.
 And now, Netflix has taken the initiative to bring the people their very first Kanye West documentary.

 This untitled project has been covertly rolling cameras for over 21 years to capture never-before-seen footage thanks to Clarence “Coodie” Simmons and Chike Ozah.
 The duo – professionally known as Coodie & Chike – have previously co-directed West’s ‘Through the Wire‘ music video, West’s third ‘Jesus Walks‘ music video, ESPN’s 30-for-30 film Benji, as well as another Netflix documentary about former NBA player Stephon Marbury, A Kid From Coney Island.